GODZAOZAO/Literature-Visualization-Tool/README.md

 # LitVis Final Project
 A visualization tool that allow users to organize papers by score, frequency, and year.
 The interactive visualizations makes literature review much more efficient due to its many functionalities.
-Though the visualizations in this project are more specific to AI and machine learning, the visualizations can be loaded with any data of any field.

 https://observablehq.com/d/94783b7756ead148@3099